CrossR/nvim_diary_template/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-Test repo for a plugin to generate a suitable template for VimWiki (for me).
+Test repo for a plugin to generate a suitable template for a markdown diary (for me).
 This was mainly made to let me mess with various Python features, like the NeoVim API, poetry, mypy and more, there is a million and one simpler ways to achieve this.
 The README here currently mainly stands more to give myself a reminder where and how things are setup.

 ## Features:
 - Google Calendar Integration: